Enfield, North Carolina: History

 The small rural town was site of the Enfield Riots, which helped spark American independence.
 The Crown governed the area, and Robert Earl Granville, heir of John Lord Carteret, possessed land rights in the district.
 The riots were set off by a controversy over corrupt agents, land grants, titles, and the collection of quit rents (which often ended up in Granville’s pocket).
 A group of Colonists — many of them land owners and office holders from Halifax, Edgecombe, and Granville counties — went to Edenton on the night of January 25, 1759, and kidnapped Francis Corbin and a co-agent, Joshua Bodley.
 Corbin and Bodley were brought to Enfield, where they were thrown in jail for four days and forced to open all land records for public inspection.
 Corbin returned illegal fees he had collected, but he filed a lawsuit against his abductors after his release.

 The suit was eventually dropped, but the Colonial Assembly jailed some of the men who had kidnapped Corbin and Bodley.
 A group of citizens in Enfield expressed outrage against British tyranny and on May 14, 1759, broke into jail and freed the men.

 National Register of Historic Places

 Bell-Sherrod House, Bellamy's Mill, Samuel Warren Branch House, The Cellar, Enfield Graded School, Gray Hall, Myrtle Lawn, James H. Parker House, Shell Castle, Strawberry Hill, and Whitaker's Chapel are listed on the National Register of Historic Places.

+The Enfield Historic District was added to the NRHP in 2021.